werf/werf/docs/pages/faq.md

 [Q: How to debug **Error: render error in...**](#deploying-1){:id="deploying-1"}

-You can use `dapp kube render` to render templates and `dapp kube lint` to validate that it follows the conventions and requirements of the Helm chart standard.
+You can use `werf kube render` to render templates and `werf kube lint` to validate that it follows the conventions and requirements of the Helm chart standard.

 [Q: How to resolve **ErrImagePull** after deploy?](#deploying-2){:id="deploying-2"}

-It's not a dapp problem.
+It's not a werf problem.
 Most likely there is no access to your private repository and if so, you can read about how to add a registry secret in kubernetes documentation [here...](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 [Q: How to change helm release name?](#deploying-3){:id="deploying-3"}